joshuar/go-hass-anything/README.md

 > your app code, this allows your apps to remain private.

 After building the agent, it should run all of your apps.

+### Logging

+All packages use [log/slog](https://pkg.go.dev/log/slog) for logging, so if including the Go Hass Anything packages in your own code, you can hook into and/or extend upon that.
+Note that some of the packages define custom levels for _trace_ (level -8) and _fatal_ (level 12), which if the logger is set to output, will show some additional details from the internals.

 ## 👋 Contributing